FAQs for "Add an Activity Inspection"

 23. How do I download reports or labels associated with an Activity Inspection?

-• Reports or labels can be downloaded by clicking on the relevant icons in the inspection module.
-Options include downloading the full inspection report, barcode labels, or a summarized "Traveller" report(Add an Activity Inspect…).
+A: Click the relevant icons in the inspection module to download the full report, barcode labels, or a summarized "Traveller" report.

 24. What are the next steps after saving an Activity Inspection?

-• After saving an Activity Inspection, it can be reviewed, updated, or finalized as needed.
-Regularly review completed inspections to ensure compliance and address any issues identified during the process(Add an Activity Inspect…).
+A: Review, update, or finalize the inspection as needed.
+Regularly review completed inspections to ensure compliance and address any issues identified.